CMSgov/ab2d-website/_pages/filter-claims-data-v1.md

 ### Example export workflow for parameters

 The \_since parameter can be used while starting an export job.
-Visit the [Troubleshooting Guide]({{ '/troubleshooting-guide' | relative_url }}) to learn more about the export workflow for the AB2D API.
+Visit <a href="{{ '/api-documentation' | relative_url }}#expected-workflow">API Documentation</a> to learn more about the expected workflow for the AB2D API.
 Review both unencoded and percent-encoded examples of the \_since parameter.
 Note that ISO8601 dates include characters that can’t appear in URLs.
 [Learn more about percent-encoding](https://en.wikipedia.org/wiki/Percent-encoding).
 Only the encoded versions will work, but the unencoded examples will show how the URL is formed before encoding.

 ### Only \_since parameter is specified